moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 ### Configuration testing

-To ensure your container is running as the right user, we perform a test using Google's [Container Structure Test](https://github.com/GoogleContainerTools/container-structure-test) package.
+To ensure your container is running as the right user, we perform a test using Google's [Container Structure Test](https://github.com/GoogleContainerTools/container-structure-test) tool.

 The source for the test can be found [here](https://github.com/ministryofjustice/analytical-platform-airflow-github-actions/blob/main/assets/container-structure-test/container-structure-test.yml).